 - Food surfaces are always cleaned and sterilized prior to use?

-- Food Equipment is always cleaned and sterilized prior to use?
+- Is food equipment always cleaned and sterilized prior to use?

 - Safe potable water supply is available and protected from back-flow or back